 PSA was well known for their innovative commercials.
 The following commercials come from multiple sources, including the "Goodbye Smiles" videotape, produced in 1987 as a benefit for the victims of flight 1771.

 PSA used several advertising agencies through it's life.
-Known agencies include:
+The following agencies had PSA's account throughout the years:

 - Dentsu, Young & Rubicam (1984-85)